Union of Rationalist Atheists and Agnostics: Activity

 Among UAAR's main goals is the abrogation of article 7 of the Italian Constitution, which recognises the Lateran Treaties between Italy and Vatican City.

+The UAAR has also challenged the Catholic Church on issues such as abortion.

 The Atheist Bus Campaign

 In January 2009, the organisation promoted an atheist bus campaign inspired by the similar initiative of the British Humanist Association.
 The campaign, due to start on 4 February 2009, was symbolically launched in Genoa, on the occasion of the nomination of the city's archbishop, Cardinal Angelo Bagnasco, as president of the Italian Episcopal Conference (CEI).

-The original slogan chosen for the Italian campaign reads: "The bad news is that God does not exist.
+The original slogan chosen for the Italian campaign read: "The bad news is that God does not exist.
 The good news is that you don't need it".
 On 16 January 2009 IGPDecaux, the company holding licenses for ads on public transport in Genoa, refused to give authorization to the atheist bus campaign on the grounds that it may "offend the moral, civic and religious convictions of the public".
+The UAAR changed the slogan for the campaign to "The good news is that Zeus doesn’t exist.
+The bad news is that you can only say this about Zeus", but this slogan was also rejected due to the design including “UAAR, free not to believe in God”.

 Antonio Catricalà, the then head of the Italian National Authority for Fair Trading and Competition, announced that the Authority filed a case against the Atheist Bus initiative because of the potentially "dangerous and mendacious nature" of the ads.
 As a reaction, the UAAR launched a new campaign in Genoa with a different slogan to comply with the advertising authority's rules: "The good news is that there are millions of atheists in Italy.
 The excellent news is they believe in freedom of speech".

+Subsequently, the UAAR also ran newspaper ads containing the original slogan.